mackenzz/20-Computational-Finance/study-notes/README.md

-Notes for study in Computational Finance
+### Notes for study in Computational Finance
-\qquad -- including binomial tree model, BS model, Monte Carlo method, Euler method and some other applications of quantitative models
+Including binomial tree model, BS model, Monte Carlo method, Euler method and some other applications of quantitative models.

+still in build...